Paper size: Standardized American paper sizes

 In 1996, the American National Standards Institute adopted ANSI/ASME Y14.1 which defined a regular series of paper sizes based upon the de facto standard 8+1/2 × 11 inch Letter size which it assigned "ANSI A", intended for technical drawings, hence sometimes labeled "Engineering".
 This series is somewhat similar to the ISO standard in that cutting a sheet in half would produce two sheets of the next smaller size and therefore also includes Ledger/Tabloid as "ANSI B".
 Unlike the ISO standard, however, the arbitrary base sides forces this series to have two alternating aspect ratios.
 For example, ANSI A is less elongated than A4, while ANSI B is more elongated than A3.

-The Canadian standard CAN2 9.60-M76 and its successor CAN/CGSB 9.60-94 "Paper Sizes for Correspondence" specified paper sizes P1 through P6, which are the U.S. paper sizes rounded to the nearest 5 mm.
+The Canadian standard CAN2-9.60-M76 and its successor, CAN/CGSB-9.60-94, both titled "Paper Sizes for Correspondence", specified paper sizes P1 through P6, which are the U.S. paper sizes rounded to the nearest 5 mm.
 All custom Canadian paper size standards were withdrawn in 2012.

 With care, documents can be prepared so that the text and images fit on either ANSI or their equivalent ISO sheets at a 1:1 reproduction scale.

 Other, informal, larger sizes continuing the alphabetic series illustrated above exist, but they are not part of the series per se, because they do not exhibit the same aspect ratios.
-For example, Engineering F size is 28 × 40 inch with ca. 1.4286:1; it is commonly required for NAVFAC drawings, but is generally less commonly used.
+For example, Engineering F size is 28 × 40 inch with approximately 1.4286:1; it is commonly required for NAVFAC drawings, but is generally less commonly used.
 Engineering G size is 22+1/2 inch high, but it is a roll format with a variable width up to 90 inch in increments of 8+1/2 inch.
 Engineering H through N sizes are also roll formats.

 Such huge sheets were at one time used for full-scale layouts of aircraft parts, automotive parts, wiring harnesses, and the like, but are slowly being phased out, due to widespread use of computer-aided design (CAD) and computer-aided manufacturing (CAM).
 Some visual arts fields also continue to use these paper formats for large-scale printouts, such as for displaying digitally painted character renderings at life-size as references for makeup artists and costume designers or to provide an immersive landscape reference.